-Figure 8 Roof water harvesting system for hand washing at the new UDDT.
+Fig. 8 Roof water harvesting system for hand washing at the new UDDT.

-The overall dimensions of the UDD toilets block are 6.9~m long by 2.3~m wide.
-The block is housing two single vault UDDTs of 0.9~x 1.1~meter, one urinal room of the same size and a double UDDT with a floor space of 1.35~x 1.1~meter.
+The overall dimensions of the UDD toilets block are 6.9 m long by 2.3 m wide.
+The block is housing two single vault UDDTs of 0.9 x 1.1 meter, one urinal room of the same size and a double UDDT with a floor space of 1.35×1.1 meter.

-To save on costs, the floor area for each single toilet was designed to meet the minimum but adequate toilet floor area requirement of approximately 1m (Harvey, 2002).
+To save on costs, the floor area for each single toilet was designed to meet the minimum but adequate toilet floor area requirement of approximately $1m^2$ (Harvey, 2002).

 A firm foundation wall was constructed to hold the substructure including the chambers and the superstructure.
 A 75mm thick base concrete slab was provided over which the vaults were constructed.
-The designed vault size is 1.1 x 0.9 x 0.75 meter which can receive 0.6 $\rm m^3$ (600 litres) of faecal matter when 80% full.
+The designed vault size is 1.1 x sustainable Case study of sustainable sanitation projects UDDTs at a church and nursery school Nakuru, Kenya

+0.9 x 0.75 meter which can receive 0.6 m^3 (600 litres) of faecal matter when 80% full.
 The use of containers for collection of faeces reduces this capacity to between 150 - 200 litres depending on the number and size of containers used.

-Figure 9 Floor plan of church toilet
+Fig. 9 Floor plan of church toilet

-Figure 10 On the right 20 liter container in a single vault (2009).
+Fig. 10 On the right 20 liter container in a single vault (2009).
 Left: 70 liter container used during the field visit in 2011 (L.Kraft, May 2011)